aamir9138/nodejs_vishwas_course/nodejs/README.md

 2. It was introduced with ES2015
 3. Node.js 14 and above support ES Modules
 4. Instead of `module.exports`, we use the `export` keyword
-5. The export can be default or named
+5. The export can be `default` or `named export`
 6. We import the exported variables or functions using the import keyword
-7. if it is a default export, we can assign any name while importing
+7. if it is a `default export`, we can assign any name while importing
-8. if it is a named export, the import name must be the same
+8. if it is a `named export`, the import name must be the same

-## Importing JSON lecture 17
+## lecture 17 Importing JSON

 - JSON -- JavaScript Object Notation
 - A data interchange format commonly used with web servers